codenameyau/d3-basics/README.md

 d3-basics
 =========
-Single-page client-side web application with basic D3 graphs
+Single-page web application with basic D3 graphs

 ###Web Interface Details
-The web interface is built as single page application without MVC framework for the purpose of learning the core JavaScript language.
+The web interface is built as single page application without an MVC framework for the purpose of learning the core JavaScript language.
 Routes are configured using [crossroads.js](https://millermedeiros.github.io/crossroads.js/), while browser state and history are handled using [hasher.js](https://github.com/millermedeiros/hasher/).